cassidoo/HTML-CSS-Tutorial/README.md

 ### Who

 I'm Cassidy.
-I'm software engineer & developer evangelist at [Clarifai](http://clarifai.com), and I've been teaching myself HTML, CSS, and other web programming and scripting for over 10 years.
+I'm a senior software engineer and I've been teaching myself HTML, CSS, and other web development and scripting for over 10 years.
 And I want to teach you now.
 Because you're good looking.
 And because it's useful.